EfratShimron/TED/README.md

 1. Gel phantom data (GE scanner).
 2. Agar phantom data (Philips scanner).

-In both cases, fully sampled data was acquired in-vitro and then retrospectively subsampled offline, so a reference temperature map is computed from the fully-sampled dataset.
+In both cases, fully sampled data was acquired in-vitro and then retrospectively subsampled offline.
+A reference (gold standard) temperature map was computed from the fully-sampled dataset, and the TED reconstruction was computed from sub-sampled data.

 TED is compared with two well-established methods: *l*1-SPIRiT [2] and the K-space Hybrid Method [3].

 ## Generalizability
-Although we proposed TED for temperature reconstruction, In fact, TED is a *general* dynamic MRI method and can hence be implemented to other dynamic MRI applications, such as cardiac MRI.
+While we proposed TED for temperature reconstruction, TED is in fact a *general* dynamic MRI method.
+It can hence be implemented to other dynamic MRI applications, such as cardiac MRI.
 If you find a cool implementation - let us know!

 ### Prerequisites
 Matlab is required.
 The code was tested with Matlab2017R.